 Pincushion distortion is very well controlled in this instrument too, only appearing very mildly at the extreme edges of the field.
 The Zeiss VP 8 x 25 performs well against the light with very good control of glare: something pocket instruments are not renowned for.
 All in all, I can easily see why this little Zeiss binocular is a true member of their prestigious Victory series.

-I found that the flexi plastic rain guard offered by Opticron to be a decent fit for the Zeiss VP.
+Notes from the Field I found that the flexi plastic rain guard offered by Opticron to be a decent fit for the Zeiss VP.
 Objective covers are unnecessary in my opinion, as these lenses hang downwards while the instrument is being transported around your neck.
 In addition, the objectives are treated with Zeiss’ proprietary LotuTec coatings to repel water and dirt during field use.

-The Opticron flexi rain guard can be used to protect the ocular lenses of the Zeiss VP.
+The Opticron flexi rain guard can be used to protect the ocular lensesof the Zeiss VP.

 Reading through the many threads on the Zeiss VP 8 x 25, including the preamble linked to above, I noted the number of people who claimed that this instrument had replaced their 8 x 32 Alpha glasses, citing the VP’s large field of view(~7.5 degrees), its generous eye relief, superb optics and much better handling than any other pocket sized instrument.
 One seasoned naturalist even claimed that the Zeiss VP 8 x 25 was a “revolutionary” instrument or even “one of the great binoculars of our times.”